lahteeph/terraform-project/README.md

-# on your aws account verify
+# On your aws account, verify:
     - all the modules created
     - copy the ssh login to ur instances